 In addition to the Chairman there are two other Senior Officer Trustees, one carries the title “Admiralty Governor” and, as with the Chairman, is a retired senior officer who is elected by the Central Committee, and the other is a senior serving officer.
 Both are volunteers who join the Central Committee by virtue of their competence and interest in the work of the Trust.

-Good governance requires that the trustee body comprise an appropriate cross section of Skills.
-The Trust has three such specialists offering skill-sets in finance and investment, legal matters, and the care of older people.
+Good governance requires that the trustee body comprises an appropriate cross section of skills.
+The Trust has four such specialists offering skill-sets in finance and investment, legal matters, care and safeguarding, building projects management.
 As with all the trustees, they are all volunteers who have a genuine interest in the work of the Trust.

 There are up to ten Ordinary Member Trustees who are serving or former RN ratings or RM other ranks, all of whom serve a three year term that is renewable subject to being re-elected.

 The Trust employs a staff led by the Chief Executive, Commander Rob Bosshardt Royal Navy.
 The headquarters staff operates from Castaway House (Portsmouth), and deals with grants administration, finance, public relations and the day-to-day administration of the affairs of the Trust.
-The staff of the Trust’s care and nursing home, Pembroke House (Gillingham), is led by the Home Manager, Mrs Tarnia Harrison RGN Dip BSc, who is in turn responsible to the Chief Executive.
+The staff of the Trust’s care and nursing homes, Pembroke House (Gillingham), is led by the Home Manager, Carmen Cartmell, and Admiral Jellicoe House (Portsmouth) is run by Nikki Whyte .